 9.3 How do you know when turkey meatloaf is done?

-Use a meat thermometer to check the internal temperature, which should reach 165°F (74°C).
-The meatloaf should also be firm to the touch and no longer pink in the center.
+Use a meat thermometer to hit 165°F (74°C).
+It should be firm and not pink inside.

 9.4 What can I use instead of breadcrumbs?